Are you looking for the best nuts for your keto diet? We’ve got you covered with this article on the best nuts for keto of 2023.

 In order to avoid unwanted weight gain, choosing the right portion sizes when eating nuts is important.
 A single serving of nuts is 1 ounce.

 Nuts are high in fat, protein, and calories.
 They’re also slightly higher than many other foods in carbohydrates and fiber.
-This can make them easy to overeat if you’re not careful.
+This can make it easy to overeat if you’re not careful.
 As a result, it’s best to keep track of your daily macronutrient intake so you don’t go overboard on nuts!

 Recent research has indicated that eating nuts has several health benefits, including a reduced heart disease and diabetes risk.

 Nuts are high in fat, low in carbs, and a good source of protein, fiber, and other nutrients.
 They’re also rich in calories.
 A 1-ounce serving of nuts (about 28 almonds or 14 walnut halves) contains roughly 160 to 170 calories — that’s about the same as a slice of bread!

 Nuts are an excellent source of vitamins and minerals.
 They contain unsaturated fats, especially MUFAs (monounsaturated fats), which may help reduce LDL cholesterol levels and lower your risk for heart disease.
 However, eating too many nuts all at once can cause you to feel full very quickly, leading you to eat fewer calories from other sources during the day, so be careful not to overdo it!